james-priest/100-days-log/docs/log6.md

 [![App](assets/images/r6d10a-small.jpg)](assets/images/r6d10a.jpg)<br>
 <span class="center bold">Questions requiring a CharMap</span>

-Any of these require that we create an object whose keys are the characters and the value is the number of occurances.
+Any of these require that we create an object whose keys are the characters and the value is the number of occurrences.

 [![App](assets/images/r6d10b-small.jpg)](assets/images/r6d10b.jpg)<br>
 <span class="center bold">Anagram use of CharMap</span>